orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     a library, then the library package should support both.
 If a library is guaranteed backwards compatible, then it is not needed and you may just use 0 for the SLOT.
+  - You must not increase the time cost that it may decrease security by blocking security updates.

+* Multislot rules/guidelines:
   - SLOT are up to the ebuild (SLOT="slot/subslot"), but recommened for packages where there is difficultly updating or the API/interface has changed dramatically when updating to the next major or minor version.